immfri/gui-dab-odrTools/README.md

 ## 3. Monitoring:

-* The operating status of the multiplex (maybe with dablin https://github.com/Opendigitalradio/dablin) and odrTools should be visible.
+* The operating status of the multiplex and odrTools should be visible.
+ * mutiplex check maybe with [dablin] (https://github.com/Opendigitalradio/dablin)
+ * odrTools check with a seperate window

 * If any component has an error, an alert appears about the failure.
 Additional will be sent an email.

 * The GUI could be checked via remote-software (e.g. Team Viewer, VNC).

+## 4. Settings:

+comming soon

     << I would be grateful for more suggestions and ideas >>

 Cheers

 Immanuel F.